Percentage Change

 How to Calculate

-Here are two ways to calculate a percentage change, use whichever method you prefer:
+Here are two ways to calculate a percentage change, use the one you prefer:

 Method 1